synoa/synoa.github.io/documentation/magento/1.x/upgradeMagento.md

 * It is recommended to check the internet for problems with upgrading to this version.

-## Download actual magento version

-Download the version you wish to upgrade to.

 ## Pre Upgrade Tasks on Production Server (recommended by magento)

 * Enable Exception Logging